sarablom/React-Typescript-Starter-Test/README.md

   - Run `yarn start-db` to start the json server.
   - Run `yarn db-refresh` to refresh db.json.
   - Read about json-server here: [json-server](https://www.npmjs.com/package/json-server)

+## When done
+  - Create a Pull Request with your solution from your forked Repo into the original repo
+  - We will then review your pull request
+  - If there are any questions, feel free to contact fredrik.lunde@frontedgeit.se

 ## Advice
   - Don't touch the backupdb.json, it is only supposed to be used with the refresh command seen down below once you start deleting sports/dishes.